saltytine/saltytine/README.md

 [relativity](https://github.com/saltytine/relativity) a poorly implemented physics "engine" designed to calculate the behavior of particles in relativity (and older rulesets)
 [BQN](https://github.com/saltytine/BQN) a silly language with a silly syntax, for the sake of programming on alien hardware
-[sf](https://github.com/saltytine/sf) and [csnap](https://github.com/saltytine/csnap) fun little tools that i rarely use
+[sf](https://github.com/saltytine/sf) and [csnap](https://github.com/saltytine/csnap) fun little tools that i rarely use [basic-pitch](https://github.com/spotify/basic-pitch) i also worked on spotify's audio to midi solution

 ## languages